graphistry/graphistry-cli/docs/install/testing-an-install.md

   * If points still do not load, or appear and freeze, likely issues with GPU init (driver) or websocket (firewall)
   * Can also be because preloaded datasets are unavailable: not provided, or externally mounted data sources
     * In this case, use ETL test, and ensure clustering runs for a few seconds (vs. just initial pageload)
-* Check `docker-compose logs -f -t --tail=1` and `docker ps` in case config or GPU driver issues, especially for GPU services listed above
+* Check `docker compose logs -f -t --tail=1` and `docker ps` in case config or GPU driver issues, especially for GPU services listed above
 * Upon failures, see below section on GPU testing

 ## 4a.
 Test 1.0 API uploads, Jupyter, and the PyGraphistry client API